 As you achieve each small success, give yourself a pat on the back.
 “Tell yourself something positive, like ‘I did this first part!’ or ‘This feels good,’” Dr. Serani says.
 “Short-term reinforcement is vital to keeping newly learned behaviors from slipping out of your control.”
 Plus, cheering on your little victories will help keep you on course more than waiting for some big payoff months away.
-Here are more must-follow rules to set yourself up for fitness success.

 Set a deadline